-Ningyocho Imahan was established in 1895 at its original location as a beef hotpot restaurant and ever since its founding, has continued to operate for over a century with its mission of always providing the absolutely best quality beef.
+Ningyocho Imahan was established in 1895 at its original location as a beef hotpot restaurant.
+Over a century since its founding, Ningyocho Imahan has continued its mission of always providing best quality beef.

 We are very grateful for everyone’s continued patronage.

-We will answer some freqeuntly asked questions and talk a little bit about Ningyocho Imahan.
+We will answer some frequently asked questions and explain a little about Ningyocho Imahan.

 Is the Imahan in Asakusa and Ningyocho Imahan different?

-At present, there are five companies in Tokyo that operate sukiyaki restaurants under the Imahan name.
+At present, there are five companies in Tokyo that operate sukiyaki restaurants under the name "Imahan".

 If you walk toward Meijiza, Ningyocho Imahan Amazake Yokocho will be on the left.

 Located along Asakusa Shin-nakamise street.
-This is Imahan's location with a long history.
+This is Imahan's location with the most history.

 Imahan Bekkan (Annex)

 Located one street behind Nakamise Street towards Sensō-ji temple.
-The restaurant was used as a film location for the series Wakadaishō starring Yūzō Kayama.
+The restaurant was used as a film location for the movie series "Wakadaishō" starring Yūzō Kayama.

 Located right next to Asakusa View Hotel along Asakusa Kokusai Street.
 The Beef Tsukudani has the largest market share in Japan.

-It is right next to Yozemi Tower.
-The restaurant's original beef tongue shabu-shabu is very popular.
+Located right next to Yozemi Tower.
+The restaurant's original beef tongue shabu-shabu is extremely popular.

-Within all of these businesses, stands Ningyocho Imahan.
+Among all of these businesses, is Ningyocho Imahan.

 Ningyocho Imahan opened in 1952 as "Imahan Nipponbashi Branch (formerly Asakusa Imahan Nipponbashi Branch)".